shy2net/nestjs-angular-starter/README.md

 - `AuthModule` - Responsible of authenticating requests to endpoints, it is based on `passport-local` and uses `JWT` strategy with the `Bearer` authentication header in order to authenticate each user.

-- `SocialAuthModule` - Reponsible of communicating 3rd party oauth-2 providers using passport, for example: `passport-google-token` and `passport-facebook-token`.
+- `SocialAuthModule` - Responsible of communicating 3rd party oauth-2 providers using passport, for example: `passport-google-token` and `passport-facebook-token`.

+- `ConfigManagerModule` - Responsible of managing and loading environment related configurations, and helps injecting the configurations to other services.

 ### How the API works